Fliqqr/shift-bakalarka/docs.md

 Error detection covers a wide range of techniques used to locate errors and mittigate them.
 Some common approaches include:

 a) checksums and error correction codes (ECC), which embed additional metadata with the actual data in order to verify integrity and attempt to correct corrupted data.
-This approach allows for some degree to memory corruption mitigation but comes at the cost of memory overhead and additional processing per data-chunk which uses checksum or ECCs.
+This approach allows for some degree of memory corruption mitigation but comes at the cost of memory overhead and additional processing per data-chunk which uses checksum or ECCs.

 b) assertion and runtime checks, which perform independent checks on the data during execution which ensures the data matches the expected outcomes at certain checkpoints.
 This approach also carries with it the additional processing overhead without guarantees that we will be able to catch all errors.